nuthathaina/QuestionnairAnalysis/README.md

 6. Click on the **Clone** button.

-In some versions of Android Studio a certain error occurs-
+In some versions of Android Studio a certain error occurs:

-**error:package android.support.v4.app does not exist.**
+>error:package android.support.v4.app does not exist.

 To fix it go to Gradle Scripts -> build.gradle(Module:app) and the add the dependecies:
 ```